tomav/Varnish-ESI-Example/README.md

 # Varnish ESI Example

 This bunch of files should help you to setup _Proof of Concept (POC)_ about Varnish cache and ESI.
 It has been tested with `varnish-3.0.2` on Mac OSX 10.7.

-## Prerequisite
+## Prerequisites

 You need to install :